Jordan-Shaw/NASA_Images/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Background

+This project is a react frontend app which handles data served from [NASA Open APIs]('https://api.nasa.gov/')

 ## Available Scripts